False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 The London and UK Context: Private Allergy Testing

 In the UK, NHS allergy services are available but can involve significant waiting times — particularly for non-urgent referrals.
-According to the British Society for Allergy and Clinical Immunology (BSACI), there is a recognised shortage of NHS allergy specialists across the country.
+According to the British Society for Allergy and Clinical Immunology (BSACI), there is a recognised shortage of NHS allergy specialists across the country, which can make timely access to testing challenging.

 AspectNHS Allergy ServicesPrivate Allergy Testing